 This is the place where you will want to appliqué your tea cozy.
 A while back I created a tea-inspired appliqué set which I sell in my Shop.
 If you’d like to purchase the appliqué set I’ve made it super convenient for you.

 For the same price, I’ve combined this tutorial AND the appliqué set into one pattern.
-The pattern also includes SVG files of all the design templates for Silhouette and Cricut owners.

 Click the link below to find out more about the Tea Cozy Pattern that includes the appliqué design templates.

 Note: This tutorial does not include instructions on appliqué.
 More appliqué details and techniques can be found in my eBook, Appliqué Made Easy.
 However, this short video will help you with appliqué basics.